gonfva/gonfva.github.io/content/en/blog/2015-01-11-new-spanish-egovernment-law.md

 I'm pretty sure all the authorities implicated know what the law says.
 I'm pretty sure people on the Public Administration Department have tried to change their car address.
 They all know there should have been the required processes in place for 2010, but now they're ashamed of it and they don't have money to a full adaptation.
 What I don't really understand is Spanish Ombudsman position, but it doesn't really matter.

-These days there is some buzz in Spain around a <a href="http://www.lamoncloa.gob.es/consejodeministros/referencias/Paginas/2015/refc20150109.aspx#Admones">new law for eGovernment</a>.
+These days there is some buzz in Spain around a [new law for eGovernment](http://www.lamoncloa.gob.es/consejodeministros/referencias/Paginas/2015/refc20150109.aspx#Admones).

 We already have a law from 2007 that is violated by the own Public Service.